szmikler/hallunix/README.md

 ## How to use

-Use with your own API keys and your favourite LLM.
+Use with your own API keys and your favourite LLM:

 ```
 export OPENAI_API_KEY="sk-..."